Macias118/Andrew-The-Hero/README.md

 1. The main target is to achieve coin, which is located on the right side of map.

-2. On your way there are many enemies - spiders.
+2. There are many enemies on your way - spiders.

 3. Each spider has a different color and different health points.